Royal Icing Airbubbles

 - Once you outline and flood your cookies, shake your cookie from side to side and tap it on the tabletop.
 This will force air bubbles to the surface of the cookie and you can pop them with a toothpick.

 - I have noticed lately, the larger the piping tip I use the more air bubbles I have.
-I am not talking about a #3 tip, I am talking about a #6 tip.
-I tried it for a large cookie and it had more bubbles than a bubble bath.
+It’s not so bad if you use a #3 tip, but if you use a #6 or trim a lot off the end of the decorating bag, look out.
+I did that for a large cookie and it had more bubbles than bubbles in a bubble bath.

 - Mix the royal icing at a lower speed.
 The higher the speed and the longer you mix it, the more air bubbles that get incorporated into your icing.

 Now like I said, this isn’t an end-all cure-all to remove all the royal icing air bubbles in the world.
 There will be air bubbles.
 We need to accept it and move on.
 Don’t stress over them.
 Just take a few steps to prevent them as best as you can keep decorating and have fun.